evansbenj/BIO722.md/1_Evaluating_your_data.md

 Note that this barcode is different from "DNA barcoding", the latter of which generally refers to the use of a small variable genomic region (such as the COI gene for animals) for species and population identification.

-A first step in our analysis pipeline is to organize data from each of our samples that were run together on an Illumina lane (De-multiplexing our data) and also to filter our data and trim off bits that have lots of errors or that have sequences from the laboratory procedures that were used to generate the data (Trimming/Quality control).
+A first step in our analysis pipeline is to organize data from each of our samples that were run together on an Illumina lane (demultiplexing our data) and also to filter our data and trim off bits that have lots of errors or that have sequences from the laboratory procedures that were used to generate the data (Trimming/Quality control).

 When samples are run on an Illumina machine, DNA is broken up into many small fragments and a small bit of DNA called an adaptor is then added on each of the fragments.
 This adaptor allows the sequencing process to occur, essentially by making possible high-throughput primer extension with fluorescent terminator nucleotides (ask Ben about this if you are unfamiliar).
 To make possible the multiplexing of samples on one Illumina lane, each sample is linked to a unique adaptor that contains a "barcode" sequence that allows us to sort out which samples each sequence came from.
 For our dataset, we have nine individuals from one species (the Tonkean macaque).
 Each of the samples received the following barcodes: